wellthie/slate/source/includes/_plans.md

 ]
 ```

-Use this endpoint to retrieve quote's plan selections.
-It could be up to 4 elements / 4 plan selections.
+Use this endpoint to retrieve a quote's plan selections.
+A quote can include up to four selected plans.

 <aside class="notice">
   This endpoint is <strong><i>secured</i></strong> and requires <strong><i> Authorization headers</i></strong>.